Xylosma tweediana: Distribution

-Xylosma tweediana is endemic to southern South America, spanning Argentina, Brazil, and Uruguay.
+Xylosma tweediana is native to South America, spanning Argentina, Brazil, and Uruguay.
 In Argentina, its extent includes the northeastern provinces of Chaco, Corrientes, Entre Ríos, and Misiones.
 Within Brazil, it is found primarily in the southeastern state of São Paulo and the southern states of Rio Grande do Sul and Santa Catarina.
 In Uruguay, the species is widely distributed, recorded in departments such as Artigas, Canelones, Cerro Largo, Colonia, Durazno, Flores, Florida, Lavalleja, Maldonado, Montevideo, Paysandú, Río Negro, Rivera, Rocha, Salto, San José, Soriano, Tacuarembó, and Treinta y Tres.
 Though not explicitly stated to have been introduced outside of its native range, it has been preserved in Mexico.

 Ecology

 Xylosma tweediana is a plant of the seasonally dry tropical biome and is commonly found at forest margins and within gallery forests, particularly on sandy soils at elevations of approximately 50–900 m.
 In the Serras de Sudeste, it typically occurs as scattered seedlings in medium to large patches of woody vegetation, often coexisting with species characteristic of later successional stages rather than the pioneers that dominate smaller fragments.
 A survey on the South Plateau of Santa Catarina recorded it among regenerating plants in a cloud forest fragment, though it was absent from the adult tree inventory.
 This pattern suggests that Xylosma tweediana responds to recent disturbances such as grazing and logging, establishing itself in canopy gaps where increased light availability supports the recruitment of climax species during periods of structural reorganization.